 How to get a job in the music industry

-We asked Oli Tatler from The Hub at ICMP London school of music for his advice on how you land that dream music industry role...
+We asked Oli Tatler from ICMP's Careers and Industry Hub for his advice on how you land that dream music industry role...

 Finding a job in the music industry can be a challenge.

 Like many creative sectors, competition for roles and opportunities - whether that is as a radio plugger, working for a record label or artist management, can be stiff.

 But never fear.
 While the industry is a desirable one to work in there’s a lot you can do while studying at a music schools in London like ICMP to help you achieve your career goals.
 And if you are an ICMP student, then make sure you get along to the Careers Day taking this place Thursday (16th November)...

 Reflect on your skills, experience and motivations and develop a plan

 You have the opportunity while you're studying to reflect on your strengths and areas where you need to develop new skills as well as consider how your motivations as an individual will influence your future career goals.

 Think about the experiences you have had - whether they are academic, professional or extracurricular and what you learnt from these.
 Once you've had the chance to consider the direction you want to take in your career, you should start to plan out smaller objectives to meet your overall aim.
 Setting yourself targets will make you less anxious and more likely to achieve them!

 Gain professional experience related to your areas of interest

 You learn most about what kind of jobs might suit you by gaining professional experience.
 Try and find opportunities to volunteer, work part-time alongside your study or even undertake an internship to gain transferable skills which can demonstrate your relevant experience.
 So whether you volunteer at festivals, work part-time in a café or intern at a record label, the key is to get involved and build your CV!